 - Psychological injuries, such as fear and post-traumatic stress disorder

 When severe infections or sepsis occur, amputation of a limb might be necessary to prevent the infection from spreading to other areas of the body.
-Some people don’t fully recover from their injuries and develop a permanent disability.
+Some people don’t fully recover from their injuries and develop permanent disability.
 Severe physical and emotional harm can lead to a lifetime of pain, anxiety, and functional limitations.
 If you require ongoing treatment, it can affect your finances and lead to debt.
-Abel Law Firm will fight for the justice you deserve and work hard to secure a monetary award that can cover your future losses.
+Abel Law Firm will fight for the justice you deserve and work hard to secure a monetary award to cover your future losses.

 Compensation You Might Be Entitled To in an Insurance Claim

 The value of the insurance settlement you receive will depend on multiple factors, including the amount of available coverage.
 You could file a claim with the dog owner’s homeowners insurance if the incident happened on their property.
 If you were in public, such as a restaurant or store, you could file a claim with the property or business owner’s liability insurance company.

 Whatever the source of compensation, the losses you can pursue may include: